Samsung Delivers Vision for Open and Intelligent IoT Experiences to Simplify Everyday Life

 Samsung highlighted its ongoing commitment to investing in breakthrough technologies.
 In 2017, Samsung spent more than $14 billion on R&D. The company also increased investments through Samsung NEXT – a key initiative to accelerate its transformation into an integrated hardware and software company.

 Samsung also created a new AI Center as part of its newly consolidated Samsung Research unit.
-The AI Center, which includes four labs in Toronto, Montreal, Cambridge (UK) and Russia in 2018, will be coupled with Samsung’s ongoing work in Korea and in Silicon Valley and the company’s M&A activities to drive its AI ambitions forward.
+The AI Center, which includes four labs in Toronto, Montreal, Cambridge (UK) and Russia in 2018, will be coupled with Samsung’s ongoing work in Korea and Silicon Valley and the company’s M&A activities to drive its AI ambitions forward.

 Seamless Device Experiences